What if the new Covid regulations and our collective fear of separation could actually help…

 Unlocking Gender Bias and Balancing the Feminine/Masculine Energies

 Re-balancing our feminine and masculine – the yin and yang energies

-To re-balance our feminine/masculine energies, we must recognize how we contribute to the imbalance in the first place.
+To re-balance our feminine and masculine energies, we must recognize how we contribute to the imbalance in the first place.
 We try to measure up to an idealized version of who we think we’re supposed to be, defined by society’s conditioned perception of our value and success as women and men.